A list of people killed while riding a bicycle in San Francisco

 Source: Human Streets

 June 22, 2016.
-A 26-year-old woman named Katherine Slattery was killed after being struck by a vehicle on at 7th and Howard in a hit-and-run around 8:30pm.
+A 26-year-old woman named Katherine Slattery was killed after being struck by a driver at 7th and Howard in a hit-and-run around 8:30pm.
 The driver of the vehicle, Farrukh Mushtaq, was driving his BMW SUV at 80 miles per hour—more than 3 times faster than the speed limit—and ran a red light, striking Kate and killing her while she was on her bike.
 Farrukh Mushtaq did not stop after killing Kate—he continued down the street and was stopped by good samaritans.
 The street on which Kate was killed was known to the city to be a public safety hazard.
 Multiple requests for speed limit signs, traffic calming, and a protected bike lane were ignored for at least 3 years by the Mayor’s Office, SFMTA, and Supervisor Jane Kim’s office leading up to the crash.
 Farrukh Mushtaq was released without serving time in jail for killing Kate.

 June 22, 2016.
 A 41-year-old woman named Heather Miller was killed after being struck by a vehicle on JFK Drive in Golden Gate Park around 6:45pm in a hit-and-run.
 The driver of the vehicle, a white Honda Fit, was speeding at 50–60 mph according to witnesses and did not stop after killing the woman on her bike.